allanchangcl/kubernetes-cluster/README.md

 master: 2CPU/4Gb RAM/30Gb SSD and with public IP address
 node: 2CPU/4Gb RAM/30Gb SSD and with public IP address

+**Check you are able to access your master and node from your pc with DNS setup.

 ## Prerequisite
 Using ansible to setup will require:
 1) ssh access from your pc to master and node